-Tubal ligation can be performed by a variety of techniques Some of the more common methods include the Pomeroy technique, frequently employed on the first day after delivering a baby, or interval sterilization, frequently performed through the laparoscope remote from child bearing.
+Tubal ligation can be performed by a wide variety of techniques.
+Some of the more common methods include the Pomeroy technique, frequently employed on the first day after delivering a baby, or interval sterilization, performed through the laparoscope remote from child bearing.
 Several different laparoscopic techniques may be used for laparoscopic sterilization.
-These include cautery (burning of the tubes), rings or clips to occlude the tubes, or cutting or removing portions of the tubes.
+These include cautery (burning of the tubes), rings or clips to occlude the tubes, or cutting/removing portions of the tubes.
 All of these methods are intended to provide permanent methods of contraception.

 Cumulative pregnancy rates over 1-2 years following sterilization reversal often approximate 60%-70%.
 However, the range of pregnancy rates may vary from 20%-95%.
 There are multiple factors influencing the outcome of the procedure.
 Of these, the length of healthy fallopian tube left to be repaired following sterilization reversal is the single most important factor.
 Success rates are very acceptable when 4-6cms of tube are left When less than 4cms of undamaged tube remain at the end of microsurgery, success rates fall dramatically.
 Patients at risk for short tubal length are primarily those in which either large segments of tube were removed or in which “multiple burn” cautery technique was utilized for sterilization.
 Those with the best prognosis are usually women who have clips or rings placed on their tubes or postpartum tubal ligations performed.